 Our membership holds our values up as the aspiration of the Calgary Black Chambers.
 We have high expectations of our members to represent the Black community in Calgary and beyond.

 To become a CBC member, we encourage each applicant to connect with two other members to solicit a recommendation.
 We hold open meetings for non-members so this is generally the best place to come in and start connecting with the various people within our group.

 After you received two current CBC member recommendations, we’ll ask that you submit your application which consists of two paragraphs: A short biography and your reason for joining.

 We have regular meetings so you’re encouraged to check our calendar periodically for the next meeting.
 If you let us know your email below, we can keep you in the loop about meetings and volunteer opportunities with the group.

 Viola Irene Desmond was a Canadian civil rights activist, mentor and businesswoman of Black Nova Scotian descent.

 We’re changing the game!

-Take the first step in becoming a member, sign up to our mailing list to hear about the changes we're making in Calgary, our upcoming events, and how you can help!
+Take the first step in making Calgary a better place, sign up to our mailing list to hear about the changes we’re making in Calgary, our upcoming events, and how you can help!